initial-commiter/Simple-Password-Generator/README.md

 To use the app, simiply type in a number (6-20) and click "Generate".
 You have the ability to copy the password to your clipboard by clicking "Click to copy password".

+Please note if using linux you need to have xsel installed.
+THe command to install xsel is: sudo apt-get install xsel